vbugaevskii/hadoop-streaming-protoseq/README.md

 # ProtoSeq

 ProtoSeq is a python library that alows working with sequences of specified protobuf messages.
-The sequence of protobuf messages is stored as sequence of pairs:
+The sequence of protobuf messages is stored as a sequence of pairs:
 * size of message in bytes - 4 bytes (int);
 * protobuf message bytes.

-This is a flexible storage format that allows to process sequnce with multiprocessing (e.g. with Hadoop) if extra index file is provided.
+This sequence format is a flexible storage format similar to [Hadoop SequenceFile](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/SequenceFile.html) that allows to process files with multiprocessing (e.g. with Hadoop) if extra index is provided.

-Unlike popular [Hadoop SequenceFile](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/SequenceFile.html) format, ProtoSeq doesn't store meta info inside data files, so it can easily be ported to any programming language.
+This repository is an example how to work with binary data using Hadoop Streaming.

 ## Quick start

-Install package with pip: `pip install protogen`.
+Install package with pip: `pip install protoseq`.

 This is an example program that reads file in protoseq format, saves it to temprorary file and prints protobufs in human readable format.